kwesilarry1/wordpair_generator/README.md

 # Word Generator App
 A simple Flutter application that generates random words using the english_words package.

-Built as part of my mobile app development journey.
+Developed as part of my Mobile App Development course during the semester.

 # Features
 - Generate random word pairs